-a.
-The purpose of this procedure is to support Human Technologies Corporation's (HT) commitment to preventing workplace violence and to maintaining a safe work environment.
-Given the increasing violence in society, HT has adopted a policy of "zero tolerance' with regard to violence in workplace.
-Therefore, HT expects that all relationships among persons (Employees/Interns/Students/Visitors) in the workplace or at any HT function will be business like, respectful and free of violent behavior.
+Issued by: Human Resources Eff.
+Date: 1/2003 Rev: D Pg.
+2 of 2 a.
+The purpose of this policy is to support Human Technologies' commitment to preventing workplace violence and to maintaining a safe work environment.
+Given the increasing violence in society, HT has adopted a policy of "zero tolerance' with regard to violence in the workplace.
+Therefore, HT expects that all relationships among persons (Applicants/Employees/Interns/Students/Visitors) in the workplace or at any HT function will be professional, respectful and free of violent behavior.